I-Sheng/git-practice/git.md

 ## Head
 HEAD is a pointer, which always points to the latest commit in the branch.
 Whenever you make a commit, HEAD is updated with the latest commit.
 The heads of the branches are stored in .git/refs/heads/ directory.
+### Experience
+* goal: check the difference with different commits
+1. check each head of commits